 And that may be what the museum is trying to do – remind us that some horrors are unimaginable and that peace is always a better alternative than war.

 One symbol that survived the bombing is the Tree of Gernika, possibly the most important Basque symbol of freedom.
-This is where Basque leaders traditionally gathered to make important decisions and pass the laws of Biscay province.
+This is where Basque leaders traditionally gathered to make essential decisions and pass the laws of Biscay province.

-The tree itself isn't the original but a descendant, the member of a dynasty.
-The original tree lasted 450 years and the withered trunk of the second, which survived through the 19th century, is showcased in a stone gazebo on the grounds of the Assembly Hall, headquarters of the Biscay parliament.
+The tree itself isn’t the original but a descendant, a member of a dynasty.
+The original tree lasted 450 years and the withered trunk of the second, which survived through the 19th century, is showcased in a stone gazebo on the grounds of the Assembly Hall, the headquarters of the Biscay parliament.